ClintJang/resume/README.md

 #### November 16, 2019
 - [2019 - let us: Go! fall](https://iosdevkor.github.io/let_us_go_2019_fall_review/)
 	- Korean iOS Developer Community.
 Kakao Talk's iOS Open Chat Seminar.
 	- speeker : [I like Swift](https://youtu.be/aqmf7YPyUsQ), Miscellaneous?
-Experiences from how you settled down as a Swift developer.
+Experiences of how you settled down as a Swift developer.
   		- [SlideShare link](https://www.slideshare.net/ClintJang/20191116-swift)
 	- It was the fourth challenge, not technical content.
 	- It was a good time to think about and share my favorite Swift.